How to Safely Preserve Meat Without Refrigeration: Easy Tips

 Set your filled jars on the rack inside your pressure canner, which should have a couple of inches of simmering water in the bottom (always double-check your canner's manual).
 Lock the lid into place and turn up the heat.
 You need to let a steady, strong stream of steam vent from the canner for a full 10 minutes before you put the weight on or close the petcock.
 This step is non-negotiable; it purges all the air out so the canner can reach the correct temperature.

 Once it's vented, bring the canner up to the right pressure for your altitude.
 The processing timer doesn't start until that gauge hits the target pressure and stays there.
-For example, pints of beef cubes typically need to process for 75 minutes at 10 pounds of pressure in a weighted-gauge canner, assuming you're below 1,000 feet in altitude.
+According to NCHFP’s meat strips/cubes protocol, pints require 75 minutes at 10 psi, quarts 90 minutes.

 When the time is up, turn off the heat and let the canner depressurize all by itself.
 Do not rush this step.
 Trying to open a canner that's still under pressure is incredibly dangerous, and it will cause liquid to siphon out of your jars, ruining the seal.